 To create a capacity simply go to the Ticket types tab within the event you've created.

 - Click the Create new capacity button.

 - Enter the capacity name.
 (This name is only visible to you and not the customer).

 Creating ticket types

 You can now create ticket types within the capacity.

-- Enter the details for you ticket types (See detailed description of the different field below)
+- Enter the details for your ticket types.
+(See detailed description of the different fields below).